 Holiday working is an inevitable part of our nursing career.
 You should look at it as a privilege rather than a burden because it will just ruin your holiday spirits.

 The holiday traditions will not be neglected and set aside just because of work.
-You can always incorporate these festive traditions into your work in different ways you can, as the institutions allow.
-A good working relationship with your co-workers, nurses, and other members of the healthcare team, are enough to be called family.
+You can always incorporate these festive traditions into your work in different ways than the institutions allow.
+A good working relationship with your co-workers, nurses, and other healthcare team members is enough to be called family.
 Such care and love within the team will uplift the holiday spirits that each deserves.